eclipse-zenoh/zenoh-pico/README.md

  - **libzenohpico**: only contains the library file (.so)
  - **libzenohpico-dev**: contains the zenoh-pico header files for development.
 Depends on *libzenohpico* package

-For other platforms, you will need to clone and build the sources.
+For other platforms, you will need to dup and build the sources.

 WARNING: Note that zenoh-pico has not been ported on Windows yet!